 White Snakeroot is a native erect perennial forb growing 1 to 3 feet high on greenish stems that are mostly hairless but can have minute fine hairs.
-Some branching occurs both below and within the inflorescence.
+Some branching occurs both below and within the floral array.

-Leaves are egg shaped to lanceolate, up to 5x as long as wide, with a long tapered tip, rounded base, opposite, coarsely toothed and on a long stalk (over 3/4 inch).
+Leaves are egg shaped to lanceolate, up to 5x as long as wide, with a long tapered tip, rounded base, oppositely arranged, coarsely toothed and on a long stalk (over 3/4 inch).
 Lower leaves may have a heart-shaped base.
 Upper stem leaves are more lanceolate with a tapered base to the stalk.
 Upper leaf surfaces are usually hairless, the underside is paler in color and can have whitish hair on the ribs.
-Some stem leaves near the inflorescence may have an alternate arrangement.
+Some stem leaves near the floral array may have an alternate arrangement instead of opposite.

 The floral array is composed of terminal roundish branched clusters (corymbs) on the upper stems, some of which spring from the leaf axils.

-Flowers: Each flower cluster is up to 1/2 inch wide when mature and composed of 10 to 30+ disc florets that have 5-parted white corollas with lips that are pointed and spreading when the flower opens.
-The forked styles greatly exceed the length of the corolla.
-The five stamens with yellow anthers cluster around the base of the style.
-The flowerhead on the outside has a series of green phyllaries with pointed tips.
-The flowers in each cluster have stalks of varying length so that the top of the cluster appears flat to rounded.
+Flowers: Each flower cluster is up to 1/2 inch wide when mature and composed of 10 to 30+ flower heads.
+Each head has a variable number of tubular florets that have 5-parted white corollas with lips that are pointed and spreading when the flower opens.
+The five stamens with yellow anthers cluster around the base of the style which has a forked stigma and greatly exceeds the length of the corolla.
+Ray florets are absent.
+Surrounding the outside of the flowerhead is a series of green phyllaries with pointed tips.
+The flower heads in each cluster have stalks of varying length so that the top of the cluster appears flat to rounded.

 Varieties: There are two varieties - var. altissima and var. roanensis.
 The difference is in the shape of the tips of the phyllaries of the flowerhead.
 Only the former is found in Minnesota.
 It has phyllaries 3 to 5 mm long with tips that are not cuspidate (abruptly tapered to a point).
 The second variety has phyllaries 4 to 7 mm long with tips cuspidate to acuminate